danya02/obsidian-wadayama-notes/Notes/Things/Matsuishi's Notebook.md

 Paper notebook of 30 pages, 15 of those have untidy handwriting.
 Looks like a diary with no dates.

 > “How long has it been since we first met?
 Half a year?
 With all those revelations time has slowed to a crawl.
-The [[Kamada Itsuke|mayor]]… and then that old man [[Nobuske]].
+The [[Kamado Itsuki|mayor]]… and then that old man [[Nobusuke]].
 I could not even imagine living next to such horrible people.”
 >
 > “Bring 1580 yen in cash, leave any electronics at home.”
 >